jogoodma/homology-explorer/docs/proposal.md

   4. Build network visualization
   5. Network analysis implementation

+Some potential tools are discussed, though exactly what is used will be subject to change depending on the needs dictated by the project requirements and/or stakeholder input.

 ### Mockup Design and Stakeholder Feedback

 The initial phase of this project will involve creating mockups of the planned user interface.
 This will help to solidify technical decisions for important aspects such as choice of a visualization tool, the underlying data system (JSON/TSV, SQL, NoSQL, or graph database).
 It may also help to identify additional data sources and network analysis algorithms that should be included.
 The mockups will then be shown to colleaugues or other domain experts to gather feedback on the intial designs.
 Given the tight timeline of the semester deadline there will likely only be time for 1 or 2 iterations with stakeholders.